How to tune SQL to a system operating with MySQL Part 2 ~SQL analysis~

 How to tune SQL to a system running on MySQL - Discover the bottleneck -

-This time, I will explain how to analyze the SQL that I found as a bottleneck.
+This time, we will show you how to analyze the SQL that was found to be a bottleneck

-If you find heavy SQL, remove the cause.
+Once you find a heavy SQL, you need to eliminate the cause.

-There are many ways to modify the SQL, but
+There are various ways to fix the SQL, but

 the basic idea is to use indexes appropriately.